Code-Institute-Submissions/Touchdown/testing.md

 ## Jasmine Testing (AUTOMATED) of Javascript Functions:
+Jasmine is designed for Behaviour Driven Development.
+I utilised this testing tool to automate tests.

+<a href="https://github.com/DanielBradford/Touchdown/blob/1764c24bf4be6e44136b753fb396cb1c066129c0/jasmine-testing/test.html" target="_blank">Please find the Jasmine tests here.</a>

-Although i am familiar with the Jasmine testing suite it was not neccessary or applicable to automate testing for this project.
-This was also due to using the Behaviour Driven Development strategy vs TDD or ATDD.
+Although i am familiar with the Jasmine testing suite there were some limits in automating testing for this particular project.